strapdata/elassandra/README.md

 * Manage concurrent elasticsearch mappings changes and applies batched atomic CQL schema changes.
 * Support [Elasticsearch ingest processors](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html) allowing to transform input data.

-For Elasticsearch users, elassandra provides useful features :
+For Elasticsearch users, Elassandra provides these useful features due to integration with Cassandra:
 * Elassandra is masterless.
 Cluster state is managed through [cassandra lightweight transactions](http://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0).
 * Elassandra is a sharded multi-master database, where Elasticsearch is sharded master-slave.
 Thus, Elassandra has no Single Point Of Write, helping to achieve high availability.
 * Elassandra inherits Cassandra data repair mechanisms (hinted handoff, read repair and nodetool repair) providing support for **cross datacenter replication**.
 * When adding a node to an Elassandra cluster, only data pulled from existing nodes are re-indexed in Elasticsearch.
 * Cassandra could be your unique datastore for indexed and non-indexed data.
 It's easier to manage and secure.
 Source documents are now stored in Cassandra, reducing disk space if you need a NoSQL database and Elasticsearch.
 * Write operations are not restricted to one primary shard, but distributed across all Cassandra nodes in a virtual datacenter.
 The number of shards does not limit your write throughput.
-Adding elassandra nodes increases both read and write throughput.
+Adding Elassandra nodes increases both read and write throughput.
 * Elasticsearch indices can be replicated among many Cassandra datacenters, allowing write to the closest datacenter and search globally.
-* The [cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacenter and Token aware, providing automatic load-balancing and failover.
+* The [Cassandra driver](http://www.planetcassandra.org/client-drivers-tools/) is Datacenter and Token aware, providing automatic load-balancing and failover.
 * Elassandra efficiently stores Elasticsearch documents in binary SSTables without any JSON overhead.

 ## Quick start